 Every year without fail, I find myself googling “best pumpkin pie recipe.”
 With this experiment, we set out to answer the question once and for all.
 To settle this question, I made 12 popular pumpkin pie recipes in one day.
 I asked more than 20 tasters to rank their favorites, and though “favorite” is subjective, we had a one winner rise to the top!
-Let’s dive in.
+If you’re wondering how to make the best pumpkin pie at home, let’s dive in!

 Methodology: how we baked all 12 pumpkin pies